NERDS-PROJECTS/N.E.R.D.S/README.md

 ## 🏆 Our Achievements

 - 🎖️ Best Innovation Award - Tecnoesis NIT Silchar 2023
-- 📜 Multiple works in robotics and automation
+- 📜 Multiple works in robotics and automation.

 ## 👥 Team